Head of Department: Miss Crick

 The above topics are examined through the following three assessments:

-Computational Thinking and Problem Solving: Screen-Based Paper – 40% of the Qualiﬁcation
+Computational Thinking and Problem Solving: Written Paper – 40% of the Qualiﬁcation

 A mix of multiple choice, short-answer and longer-answer questions assessing a student’s practical problem solving and computational thinking skills, such as solving small programming problems and number base conversions from topics 1-4 above.